HumanCellAtlas/dcp-community/rfcs/text/0000-rfc-process.md

 - Include the RFC rejection in *This week in DCP* status update

 #### Author:
-- If a RFC is rejected by *DCP Architecture*, then the decision may be escalated for review by *DCP PM* by sending a request to the HumanCellAtlas **#dcp-project-mgmt** slack channel
+- If an RFC is rejected by *DCP Architecture*, then the decision may be escalated for review by *DCP PM* by sending a request to the HumanCellAtlas **#dcp-project-mgmt** slack channel

 ### Unresolved questions